arjbarnes/arch-linux-notes/base-system-installation.md

 # timedatectl
 ```

-## Setuo hard drive partitions for the installation
+## Setup hard drive partitions for the installation
 Identify the correct hard drive using:
 ```
 # fdisk -l